 What is the Association of Nurses in AIDS Care?

-Founded in 1987, the Association of Nurses in AIDS Care (ANAC) has become the pre-eminent leading nursing organization responding to HIV/AIDS.
-With a highly regarded peer-reviewed journal, 46+ local Chapters, and an Annual Conference featuring national and international speakers and educational and scientific sessions on the latest developments in HIV nursing, ANAC is meeting the needs of nurses in HIV/AIDS care, research, prevention, and policy.
+The Association of Nurses in AIDS Care (ANAC) is the leading nursing organization responding to HIV/AIDS.
+Since its founding in 1987, ANAC has been meeting the needs of nurses in HIV/AIDS care, research, prevention and policy.

 ANAC aims to promote the health and welfare of people affected by HIV/AIDS by:

 - Creating an effective, engaged network of nurses in AIDS care